GuillaumeSeren/learning-polish/notes.md

 Wiosna nie jest suchą porą roku - spring is not a dry season Moja babcia ma drewniany zegar - my grandma has a wooden spoon Kroję pomidry metalowym nożem - I am cutting tomatoes with a metal knife

+Szeroki ekran - A wide screen
+On nosi szerokie spodnie - he wears wide trousers
+Ona ma drewniane łóżko - she has a wooden bed
+Oni są sławnymi artystami - the are famous artist Wysoka wąska szafa - a tall narrow wardrobe
+Nie mamy wiązki biurek - we do not have narrow desk Mój brat jest sławrnym lekarzem - my brother is a famous doctor Drewniana Łyska - a wooden spoon
+Aktorzy to sławni Ludzie - actors are famous people Dzieci mają platikowe pudełko - the children have a plastic box Ta kobieta kupuje szeroką sofę - this woman is buying a wide sofa Gotuję na metalowej kuchence - I am cooking on a metal stove Ona niesie plastikową miskę - she is carrying a plastic bowl